 Founded in 1970, the Dodd Chair is a short-term appointment of high distinction intended to honor artists of international standing who have achieved an extraordinary record of exhibition.
 Artists selected for this position teach and work at the Dodd and hold the rank of full professor, following in the footsteps of Elaine de Kooning, Mel Chin, Willie Cole, David Humphrey, Lola Brooks and Paul Pfeiffer among others.
 The Lamar Dodd Professorial Chair was established to honor the Dodd’s first Chair, Lamar Dodd, for whom the School of Art is named.
 It is an integral part of the Dodd’s commitment to excellence across disciplinary boundaries and reflects the school’s belief that arts research is an essential component of the academic mission of the University of Georgia.

-Zoe Strauss resided as the Lamar Dodd Chair during the 2014-2015 school year.
-Strauss, born in 1970, is an photographer and installation artist living and working in her hometown of Philadelphia.
-She began photography in 2000 and recently completed “Under I-95,” a 10-year project that resulted in an photography installation of those photographed under a section of Interstate 95 in Philadelphia.
+Strauss, born in 1970, is a photographer and installation artist living and working in her hometown of Philadelphia.
+She began photography in 2000 and had recently completed “Under I-95,” a 10-year project that resulted in a photography installation of those photographed under a section of Interstate 95 in Philadelphia.
 Her work has been exhibited in the 2006 Whitney Biennial and the Philadelphia Museum of Art.
-Strauss has been recognized for her many accomplishments, including a Pew Fellowship, the George Gund Foundation Fellowship and a Leeway Foundation Seedling Award, among others.

 Since the early 1970’s Paul Kos’s work has challenged conventions of art media and subject matter.
 For a global audience, he staged new possibilities for artistic treatments of time, space and cultural systems.
 Kos, one of the founders of the Bay Area conceptual movement, has exhibited internationally and has work represented in major museum collections including New York’s MoMA, the San Diego Museum of Contemporary Art, SFMoMA, and the Stedelijk Museum, Amsterdam.

 Nina Bovasso lives and works in New York.
 Her art is included in the collections of The Whitney Museum of American Art, The New Museum of Contemporary Art, and Collectie KPN in the Netherlands, among others.
-She has recently had solo exhibitions at Aliceday in Brussels, Belgium, University Art Museum at SUNY Albany and Museum of Contemporary Art in Cleveland, Ohio.
-She is also currently showing new works on paper with Daniel Sturgis at The Apartment in Athens, Greece.
+She had recently had solo exhibitions at Aliceday in Brussels, Belgium, University Art Museum at SUNY Albany and Museum of Contemporary Art in Cleveland, Ohio and was showing new works on paper with Daniel Sturgis at The Apartment in Athens, Greece.